-Leica CL versus YI M1
+Leica CL vs YI M1

-The Leica CL (Typ 7323) and the YI M1 are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2016.
+The Leica CL (Typ 7323) and the YI M1 are two digital cameras that were announced, respectively, in November 2017 and September 2016.
 Both the CL and the M1 are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a Four Thirds (M1) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the YI provides 20.2 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the YI provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the YI M1 is notably smaller (29 percent) than the Leica CL.
 Moreover, the M1 is markedly lighter (30 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the M1 are weather-sealed.